 Please give us your feedback on the three new public spaces that will be created as part of the Florida and New York Avenue NE Intersection Project, colloquially referred to as “Dave Thomas Circle.”
 In partnership with the District Department of Transportation (DDOT), the NoMa Parks Foundation (NPF) is working with the community to develop potential designs for three new open spaces totaling approximately 43,000 square feet.

 DDOT and NPF hosted a virtual community meeting on May 18 via Zoom webinar, which was attended by more than 120 households.
 Missed the meeting?
-You can still see the presentations and provide your feedback via a survey, only through next Wednesday, May 27.
-We are grateful for your feedback!
+You can still see the presentations below.

-> Please note: This feedback opportunity focuses solely on the new public spaces, not the traffic patterns or bicycling infrastructure (feedback on those may be made directly to DDOT.)
+> Please note: This design focuses solely on the new public spaces, not the traffic patterns or bicycling infrastructure (feedback on those may be made directly to DDOT.)

 > The captioned videos represent four sections of the presentation: Introduction, DDOT Presentation, Concept A, and Concept B.